OKLAHOMA SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS BY-LAWS

 (3) Authorize the president or board representative to give a written proxy to another chapter member to vote at a specific Society Board of Directors meeting.

-5.2 OFFICERS AND THEIR TENURE: The officers of the Society shall be a Chairman, a Chairman-Elect, a Vice-Chairman, a Secretary, Treasurer, and the Immediate Past Chairman.
+5.2 OFFICERS AND THEIR TENURE: The officers of the Society shall be a Chair, a Chair-Elect, a Vice-Chair, a Secretary, Treasurer, and the Immediate Past Chair.
 No person shall be an officer unless that person is a member of the Society and resides in the State of Oklahoma.
 The officers shall be elected as provided in Article VI.
-The Chairman-Elect shall become Chairman of the Society at the next annual meeting after being installed as Chairman-Elect.
+The Chair-Elect shall become Chair of the Society at the next annual meeting after being installed as Chair-Elect.
 An officer shall hold office from the annual meeting at which the officer is installed until the next annual meeting, or until the installation of the successor, whichever is later.

 5.3 MEETINGS OF THE BOARD OF DIRECTORS:

 (1) The Board of Directors shall meet at least four times during each fiscal year.

 (2) The Chair shall designate the time, place and agenda of each meeting of the Board.
 A meeting shall be held within fifteen days after the receipt by the Chair of a petition for a meeting signed by at least six of the directors.

 (3) Notice of each meeting of the Board of Directors shall be provided by the Secretary to each director at least eight days before the date set for the meeting, except as provided in Article V 5.3 (6) below, at the director's last known address as reflected in the official records of the Society.

 (4) Ten voting members of the Board of Directors shall constitute a quorum.